arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 “Hullo, I’m Tim.
 We have a little job a bit north of here.
 Help us out, and five coins is yours,” replied a burly looking dwarf.
 “Whereto?”
 I asked.
 “The fewer questions, the better”.
 Tim had a miniature schnauzer sitting next to him, who gazed at me intently.
 "That's Chico.
 He's a good boy," Tim added.

 The next day they gave me a merchant’s outfit, which they’d magically shrunk to my size.
 We got into a carriage, which was pulled by these translucent iridescent mist-like beings that looked like seahorses.
-Chico sat across from me, and continued to stare at with a soul-piercing intensity.
+Chico sat across from me, and continued to stare at me with a soul-piercing intensity.
 #### Chapter 3 of 7

 _From the perspective of Rhylandor and Alethea_: